surifirstpin/AcuBI_Technical_Documents/Version.6/SQL Runner.md

 ### Create SQL Query in Reports

-- Navigate to Reports section, create desired report and copy sql query from
+- Navigate to Reports section, create desired report and copy sql query from SQL section.
 -

 -   Select the query from SQL area in Analysis and copy it SQL Runner.